 On the field

 Pay closer attention to instrument upkeep during marching band season.
-They need to stay clean and dry, which is harder around this time.
+Instruments need to stay clean and dry.

-- Woodwind players will need to swab their instrument after every session.
-If it’s put away damp it risks peeling lacquer or warping wood.
-You can also consider storing your swabs and cleaning cloths in a case outside or separate from your instrument.
-It will be damp after cleaning and shouldn’t come in contact with your instrument.
+- It will be damp after cleaning and shouldn’t come in contact with your instrument.
 Otherwise all the extra attention is pointless!

 (If you’re short on some cleaning products, you can order them individually or invest in a care kit, which has what you’ll need in between repair visits.
 Our online store has what you might need.)

 *Some sanitizing sprays will discolor rubber mouthpieces.
-If you’re not sure what to use, give us a call or check with the director.
+If you’re not sure what to use, give us a call or check with your director.

 Most protection is common sense, but we’re going to mention it anyway.